-We propose the use of the GDEVS/HLA interoperability with other software components and propose to couple it with the Taverna tool.
-The Figure 3 focuses on the proposed WF simulation architecture (regarding Figure 2 it zooms on Taverna, RTI and G-DEVS).
-The HLA RTI becomes the information scheduler and the clock leader of the simulation.
+In the proposed architecture the use of the HLA permits interoperability and time synchronisation between G-DEVS, the Taverna tool and potentially other software components.
+The Figure 5 is a HLA/RTI centric view; it focuses on the proposed WF simulation architecture part.
+Regarding Figure 4, it zooms on Taverna, RTI and G-DEVS interface 1' and 4.
+The HLA RTI is the information scheduler and the clock keeper of the simulation.
 More details are provided in the next section.
+Regarding HLA technical components, two categories of federate have been distinguished.